Social Work (SWK)

 SWK A632 Practice with Families and Groups 3 Credits

-Provides foundation generalist social work practice knowledge and skills in implementing the planned change process with families and groups.
-Utilizes evidence-based practice that is guided by values, ethics, culture, research, theory, client preferences, and the needs of Alaska's families and groups.
+Develops generalist social work practice knowledge, values, skills, and cognitive and affective processes in implementing the planned change process with families and groups.
+Applies the evidence-based practice process, which is guided by values, ethics, culture, research, theory, client preferences, and the needs of Alaskan families and groups.

-Registration Restrictions: Admission to the Master of Social Work.
+Registration Restrictions: Graduate standing and admission to the Master of Social Work

 Prerequisites: SWK A631 with a minimum grade of C or concurrent enrollment.